rhboot/shim-review/README.md

 [your text here]

 *******************************************************************************
-### Do you add a vendor-specific SBAT entry to the SBAT section in each binary that supports SBAT metadata ( GRUB2, fwupd, fwupdate, systemd-boot, systemd-stub, shim + all child shim binaries )?
+### Do you add a vendor-specific SBAT entry to the SBAT section in each binary that supports SBAT metadata ( GRUB2, fwupd, fwupdate, systemd-boot, systemd-stub, UKI(s), shim + all child shim binaries )?
 ### Please provide exact SBAT entries for all shim binaries as well as all SBAT binaries that shim will directly boot.
 ### Where your code is only slightly modified from an upstream vendor's, please also preserve their SBAT entries to simplify revocation.
 If you are using a downstream implementation of GRUB2 or systemd-boot (e.g.